 The hotel is right in the center, within walking distance from pretty much everything and just five minutes walk from St. Mark’s Square via alleyways full of luxury boutiques.
 It has 129 guestrooms, 40 suites (some with a terrace), a garden terrace overlooking the canal, and a fitness center.

 If you are paying (as oppose to redeeming points), the price is upwards of 700 Euros per night or around 85,000 Marriott Bonvoy points per night.
 If you have any suite-upgrade certificates from your Bonvoy Ambassador elite status, this is the place to use them.
 You can upgrade to a Grand Terrace suite which is really something.
 You get a private terrace with views of the Santa Maria Della Salute Basilica.
-The Points Guy was one of the first to visit this hotel and you can see the pictures of his suite here.
+The Points Guy was one of the first to visit this hotel, and you can see the pictures of his suite here.

-The communal areas in this newly launched hotel feel modern more than Venetian.
+The communal areas in this newly launched hotel feel more modern than Venetian.
 The Italianate garden presents access to a range of dining and beverage options at Gio’s restaurant, the St. Regis Bar, and at Arts Bar.

-Book a stay here with our luxury travel concierge and you will get extra FREE benefits*.
+Book a stay here with our luxury travel concierge and you will get extra free benefits.

 9. JW Marriott Maldives

 JW Marriott Maldives officially opened in 2019 in one of the top honeymoon destinations in the world, with what is being called the region’s most impressive culinary facilities, complete with a treetop restaurant, former Nobu chef and ultra-private supersize villas…

 Situated on the island of Vagary, Shaviyani Atoll, JW Marriott Maldives Resort & Spa features 60 luxurious beach and overwater villas, all with private pools.
 There are five restaurants as well as three fully-serviced bars and a chef’s garden, an exceptional offering for a remote private island with only 60 villas.